 Another way that reading fantasy makes you smarter is that it spurs on people’s curiosity.
 Every fantasy narrative revolves around wonder.
 These stories analyze the hypotheticals of the world, provoking people everywhere to think bigger.

-In the absence of curiosity, it’s awfully difficult to acquire complex, useful knowledge.
+In the absence of curiosity, it isn’t easy to acquire complex, useful knowledge.
 The best learners in this world are often the most curious.
 This is certainly no coincidence, as there’s a direct correlation between levels of curiosity and obtaining knowledge.

 There have even been studies to prove this relationship.
-For example, one study performed at the University of California, Davis asked participants to provide a rating as to how curious they were to learn the answers to particular trivia questions.
-Following the experiments, the results showed that the participants were in fact more likely to remember the information that they were the most curious about (source).
+For example, a study performed at the University of California, Davis asked participants to provide a rating of how curious they were to learn the answers to particular trivia questions.
+Following the experiments, the results showed that the participants were more likely to remember the information they were the most curious about (source).

-Reading fantasy can spark a curiosity in a variety of subjects.
-If you’re reading Red Seas Under Red Skies, for example, you may develop a strong curiosity for the seafaring world.
-Immerse yourself in the space adventures of the Red Rising series and you may develop a keen interest in astronomy.
+Reading fantasy can spark curiosity in a variety of subjects.
+If you’re reading Red Seas Under Red Skies, for example, you may develop an intense curiosity of the seafaring world.
+Immerse yourself in the space adventures of the Red Rising series, and you may develop a keen interest in astronomy.

 Believe it or not, this is what actually happened to me.
-After avidly reading the Red Rising series, I realized that I was exceptionally curious about the makeup of our galaxy.
-I was so curious, in fact, that I ended up taking an introduction to astronomy course at university because of it.
+After avidly reading the Red Rising series, I realized that I was inquisitive about the makeup of our galaxy.
+I was so curious that I ended up taking an introduction to astronomy course at university because of it.

 9.)
 Fantasy is the Primary Driver Behind Innovation and Evolution

 Lastly, fantasy is what inspires societal innovation and evolution.
 No revolutionary invention was created without delving into the realm of hypotheticals.
-In order to create something big, your imagination has to match.
+To create something big, your imagination has to match.

 Fantasy takes curiosity to a whole different level because it forces readers to reevaluate our reality and ask, “If this happened, then what would happen as a result?

-Arguably the greatest mind in the world, Albert Einstein, had the following statement to make about the influence of fantasy on societal progression:
+Arguably the most extraordinary mind in the world, Albert Einstein, had the following statement to make about the influence of fantasy on societal progression: